Accommodation via an intermediate resource

 Notice of decision

 Upon your arrival in an intermediate resource, the facility welcoming you will send us your registration form.
-We then issue to you or your representative a notice of decision indicating the following:
+We then issue a notice of decision by mail to you or your representative indicating the following:

 - the amount to be paid for your accommodation

-- the procedure to follow if you believe that your financial or family situation justifies a reduction of your contribution (only if you are not a recipient of last-resort financial assistance and your reintegration prognosis is 2 years or more)
+- the procedure to follow if you believe that your financial or family situation justifies a reduction of your contribution (only if you are not a recipient of a financial assistance program with claim slip (carnet de réclamation) and your reintegration prognosis is 2 years or more)